Ontario Construction News staff writer

-The funding will support three bridge repair, 10 resurfacing, seven construction, and four detailed design projects to prepare further infrastructure investments.
+Funding will be used for: three bridge repair projects, 10 resurfacing projects, and four design projects to prepare further infrastructure investments.
 Connecting Links projects are reviewed based on technical need and safety considerations, such as the condition of the connecting link bridge and road, need for repair in the near term, and cost effectiveness.

 Connecting Links is delivered through the Ministry of Transportation.
 The funding covers up to 90 per cent of eligible project costs, to a maximum of $3 million.
 Eligible costs include the design, construction, renewal, rehabilitation and replacement of connecting links.